ReconfigureIO/UX/docs/source/overview.rst

 Deploy
 ^^^^^^
 Once your build is complete you can deploy the image to an FPGA instance.
-This programs the FPGA with your compiled and optimized code and runs your chosen host-side command on the CPU.
+This process programs the FPGA with your compiled and optimized code and runs your chosen host-side command on the CPU.

 * ``reco deploy run <build_ID> <cmd>`` will deploy your build to the FPGA and run your chosen command on the host CPU.

+.. admonition:: Attention cloud users!

-* Live deployments are charged to your account (open-source users get 20 hours/month for free) and if you run out of allotted hours any live deployments you have running will be terminated.
+    Live deployments are charged to your account (open-source users get 20 hours/month for free) and if you run out of allotted hours any live deployments you have running will be terminated.
 If your deployment is designed to run indefinitely, it is important to remember to stop it: Run ``reco deployment stop <deployment-ID>`` to stop a deployment.
 It is also good practice to include a timeout, just in case you forget to stop a deployment.
 To do this you can run ``reco deployment run <build-ID> timeout 30m <cmd>`` to ensure that the deployment runs for 30 minutes max.
 You can set whatever timeout you want, using hours ``1h``, minutes ``1m`` and seconds ``1s``.

 Project structure
 ------------------